More on National Security

 WASHINGTON, DC – Today, the House of Representatives passed H.R.
 2740, a crucial piece of a comprehensive appropriations package that will fund America’s defense and military operations for the 2020 Fiscal Year.
 Today’s package includes an amendment introduced by Congressman Veasey that guarantees an additional $9 million dollars to modernize and increase the effectiveness of the United States Army’s future helicopter fleet.

 Washington, D.C. – Today, Congressman Marc Veasey, a member of the House Armed Services Committee’s Tactical Air and Land Subcommittee, introduced H.R.
 4980, the Preventing the Allocation of Resources for Absurd Defense Expenditures (PARADE) Act, a bill that would prevent allocating taxpayer dollars on any type of grand military parade requested by the President or the Department of Defense.

-Washington, D.C. – Congressman Marc Veasey, TX-33, member of the House Armed Services Committee, released the following statement after President Trump announced via twitter that he will ban transgender men and women from serving in the military:
+Washington, D.C. – Congressman Marc Veasey, TX-33, a member of the House Armed Services Committee, released the following statement about President Trump’s reported request that the Department of Defense organize him a military parade:

 - 1 of 14